Lost in the shuffle 5 Pro Tarot tips for beginners

-This is the hardest thing to do when your just getting started.
+This is the hardest thing to do when you're just getting started.
 All newbies want to get everything JUST RIGHT when reading.
 So the tendency is to hesitate when you are guided to say something or express an impression you are getting.
 Using your intuition or psychic faculties is a process.
 That is to say, the more you work with your intuition the clearer and more reliable it will become.
 You will learn how to trust the feelings you get if you are willing to risk being wrong sometimes.

 4. START WITH THE RIDER-WAITE